Australian singles chart:

 Read more: en.wikipedia.org/wiki/Father_and_Son_(song)

-Stevens made up the story, but his relationship with his own father, Stavros Georgiou, was an influence on the song.
+Stevens made up the story in the song, but his relationship with his own father, Stavros Georgiou, was an influence.
 His dad owned a restaurant in London and Cat (known to his dad as Steve Georgiou) worked there as a waiter right up until he signed a record deal at age 17.
 Stavros was hoping his son would join the family business.

 Read more: www.songfacts.com/facts/cat-stevens/father-and-son